Quasi-normal Modes of Static Spherically Symmetric Black Holes in $f(R)$ Theory: solution for qnm

 As we can see from the structure of the equations, the scalar equation gets modified by a source term.
-Therefore, it is understandable that the solution of that equation will have two parts: (a) One of these will be for the homogeneous part of the solution, which is identical to the GR solution; (b) The second part will be the solution of the inhomogeneous part.
-Solution of the vector equation will be exactly equal to the GR solution.
+Therefore, it is understandable that the solution of that equation will have two parts: (a) One of these will be for the homogeneous part of the equation; this is identical to the GR solution; (b) The second will be the solution of the inhomogeneous part.
+Solution of the vector equation will be identical to the GR solution.
 Therefore, we can write

 This implies that from the observational perspective the nonzero inhomogeneous part will be the signature of any deviation from GR.
-If we take the $r\rightarrow \infty$ limit then we find that,